 An orchard of plums for drying, if well-tended, can last up to thirty years.

-All the plums cultivated variety to obtain prunes have been selected by the same variety born around the Agen area (France).
+All of the types of plums cultivated have been selected from the same variety that originated from the Agen area in France.

 Even the prunes from California or our Italian prunes originate from this variety.